Reddit Self-Promotion Rules: How to Promote Without Getting Banned

 According to data from Buffer's social media research, 73% of Reddit users report downvoting content they perceive as marketing-driven, even when that content is factually useful.
 Perception of intent is as important as actual intent.

 Moderators have broad authority to remove any content, ban any user, and set any rules they deem appropriate for their community.
-There is no appeal to Reddit itself for moderator decisions (unless the moderator is violating Reddit's site-wide rules).
-This means:

 - A moderator can ban you for self-promotion even if you're within the 10% guideline